 - Prohibited company officials from engaging in private trade and from accepting gifts from Indians.

-Historical Background of Indian Constitution – Pitt’s India Act 1784
+History of Indian Constitution – Pitt’s India Act 1784

 - Commercial and political functions of the company separated.
 The Court of Directors managed the commercial activities while the Board of Control managed political affairs.